What’s the difference between speak and talk?

 Phrasal Verbs with Speak

-- speak for oneself/someone = communicate one’s or someone else’s ideas or opinions
+- speak for yourself/someone = communicate your own or someone else’s ideas or opinions

-- speaking of something = connected to the topic of conversation (idiom)
+- speaking of + noun = introduce something related to the current topic of conversation (idiom)

 - speak out = express your opinion about a law or official plan publicly